Giorgio Tavecchio: Detroit Lions

 The Detroit Lions signed Tavecchio to a reserve/futures contract on January 1, 2014.
-The Lions waived him on August 25, 2014.
+He was waived on August 25.

 Oakland Raiders

 On August 27, 2014, the Oakland Raiders claimed Tavecchio off of waivers.
-Three days later, he was waived by the team.
+He was waived three days later.

 On February 23, 2015, Tavecchio signed a contract to return to the Raiders.
-He was waived by the team on September 5, 2015.
+He was waived on September 5.

 On January 5, 2016, the Raiders signed Tavecchio to a two-year, $990,000 reserve/futures contract.
-On August 29, 2016, he was released by the Raiders.
+On August 29, he was released by the Raiders.

 On April 19, 2017, Tavecchio again signed with the Raiders.
-He was waived by team on September 2, 2017, and was later signed to the practice squad.
-He was promoted to the active roster on September 9, 2017, after longtime Raiders kicker Sebastian Janikowski was placed on the injured reserve list with a back injury.
+He was waived by team on September 2, but was signed to the practice squad six days later.
+On September 9, Tavecchio was promoted to the active roster after longtime kicker Sebastian Janikowski was placed on the injured reserve list with a back injury.

 Tavecchio played his first game on September 10, 2017, where he scored four field goals on four attempts, including two 52-yard attempts, and two extra points on two attempts, providing over half the scoring in a 26–16 victory over the Tennessee Titans.
 He became the first player to hit two 50-plus yard field goals on his debut in NFL history.
 Tavecchio's performance in Week 1 earned him AFC Special Teams Player of the Week.
-In the next game, a 45–20 victory over the New York Jets, he had a season-high six extra points converted to go along with a 29-yard field goal.
-Overall, he finished the 2017 season with 33-of-34 extra point attempts converted to go along with 16-of-21 field goals converted in all 16 games.
+In the next game, a 45–20 victory over the New York Jets, Tavecchio had a season-high six extra points converted to go along with a 29-yard field goal.
+Overall, Tavecchio finished the 2017 season with 33-of-34 extra point attempts converted to go along with 16-of-21 field goals converted in all 16 games.

 On August 3, 2018, Tavecchio was waived by the Raiders after the team signed veteran kicker Mike Nugent.

 Atlanta Falcons

 On August 27, 2018, Tavecchio was signed by the Atlanta Falcons.
-He was waived by the team on September 1, 2018.
-He was re-signed by the team on October 10, 2018, after incumbent kicker Matt Bryant injured his hamstring after kicking a 57-yard field goal the previous week.
-In Week 7, Tavecchio converted both extra point attempts and all three field goal tries, including a career long 56-yarder, in a 23–20 win over the New York Giants, earning him NFC Special Teams Player of the Week.
+He was waived five days later.
+Tavecchio was re-signed by the team on October 10, 2018, after incumbent kicker Matt Bryant injured his hamstring after kicking a 57-yard field goal the previous week.
+In Week 7, Tavecchio converted both extra point attempts and all three of his field goal attempts, including a career long 56-yarder, in a 23–20 victory over the New York Giants, earning him NFC Special Teams Player of the Week.

-On August 31, 2019, he was waived by the Falcons after the team re-signed veteran kicker Matt Bryant.
+On August 31, 2019, Tavecchio was waived by the Falcons after the team re-signed veteran kicker Matt Bryant.

 Los Angeles Wildcats

 Tavecchio signed with the Los Angeles Wildcats of the XFL on March 4, 2020.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He had his contract terminated when the league suspended operations on April 10.